jpgtzg/GitAutoInit/README.md

-# GitAutoStart
+# GitAutoInit

-GitAutoStart is a simple & easy script that helps with git repo initialization and github repo importing.
+GitAutoInit is a simple & easy script that helps with git repo initialization and github repo importing.

 ## Operating Systems